copsTvFan/cops-episode-guide/guide.md

   woman and it was man so David asks Arthur if he would've gotten violent if he learned it was a guy.
 He says no. David says not to come back and hopes he learned his lesson.
-- Pierce Co, WA (10:35 PM Traffic Stop) Officer Mike Phipps has been working Lakewood Graveyard for 5 couple years.
+- Pierce County, WA (10:35 PM Traffic Stop) Officer Mike Phipps has been working Lakewood Graveyard for 5 couple years.
 Officer Matt Brown has worked every shift and graveyard is the best -- good fun, camaraderie, partnership and lots of joking.
 Mike spots a motorcycle speeding he stops him a parking lot